Dappner/my-dashboard/frontend/README.md

 - Hookup API to chess to scrape whether I played Chess that Day
 - Better sidebar
   - Other issue is state of sidebar caching (moves on open if it's closed)
   - If I'm on Investing and I open sidebar all investing pages should be open.
-It should maube take up fuill screen on mobile (as an overlay?)
+It should maybe take up full screen on mobile (as an overlay?)
   - This will need a custom integration....

 # FORMULAS USED